Agora: Trust Less and Open More in Verification for Confidential Computing: Case Study

 While it is challenging to verify indirect call safety for an arbitrary binary, Lucet-compiled code follows a pattern that simplifies the verification.
-In particular, the target of each indirect call is retrieved from an entry in $\tt guest\_table\_0$.
+In particular, the target of each indirect call is retrieved from an entry in $\tt guest\_table\_0$ in its data section, and its starting address is unique for each binary.
+The table holds many 16-byte aligned (2-qword) entries, whose second qword holds a valid function pointer.
+The number of entries is stored at a distinguished address (part of the so-called $\tt lucet\_tables$), which is also unique for each binary.
 Hence, verifying indirect calls boils down to checking if the call target is a valid entry in $\tt guest\_table\_0$.

-\name adopts three special symbols from the policy specification and insert their concrete values into the axioms, i.e., $\tt GT$ for the starting address of $\tt guest\_table\_0$, $\tt GTS$ for the number of entries in $\tt guest\_table\_0$, and $\tt GTSAddr$ for the address holding $\tt GTS$.
+\name adopts three special symbols from the policy specification and encodes their concrete values into the axioms, i.e., $\tt GT$ for the starting address of $\tt guest\_table\_0$, $\tt GTS$ for the number of entries in $\tt guest\_table\_0$, and $\tt GTSAddr$ for the address holding $\tt GTS$.
 Moreover, it inherits the predicate $\tt FnPtr$ such that the assertion $\tt FnPtr~Reg$ asserts that $\tt Reg$ holds a valid function pointer.
 The BV handles the special symbols and predicate as follows:

 \begin{itemize} \itemsep{0em} \item It parses the binary being checked and link symbols $\tt GT$ and $\tt GTSAddr$ to their respective concrete values in the binary, for example, \addr{4000} and \addr{3008}: